-- 13.8 The University grants Master's Degree/Postgraduate Diploma/Postgraduate Certificate awards with the following classifications: - (i) Distinction - (ii) Credit - (iii) Pass - 13.9 University awards are classified by the relevant College/School Examination Board, which makes a recommendation to Senate for the conferment of awards. - 13.10 The various classifications are based on the CGPAs.
-The general guidelines6 are as follows:
+- 13.8 The University grants Master's Degree/Postgraduate Diploma/Postgraduate Certificate awards with the following classifications: - (i) Distinction - (ii) Credit - (iii) Pass - 13.9 University awards are classified by the relevant College/School Dean, who makes a recommendation to Senate for the conferment of awards. - 13.10 The various classifications are based on the CGPAs.
+The general guidelines are as follows:

 Classification of Award CGPA

-Distinction 3.5 or above
+Distinction 3.65 or above

-Credit 3.2 - 3.49
+Credit 3.30 - 3.64

-Pass 2.0 - 3.19
+Pass 2.85 - 3.29

-13.11 In all cases of classification of awards, the CGPAs cited above are indicative.
-The Examination Board has the right, upon the recommendation of the respective academic unit, to make exceptions in the application of the indicative GPAs.
+- 13.11 In all cases of classification of awards, the CGPAs cited above are indicative.
+The Dean has the right, upon the recommendation of the respective academic unit, to make exceptions in the application of the indicative GPAs. - 13.12 College/School Deans classify awards with regard to, but not necessarily in strict conformity with, a student's CGPA.